 "THE SECRET OF THE RED TRUCK is built like a hall of mirrors, filled with constantly shifting identities, tales that change in the telling, and dreams that seem to be dreaming themselves.
 The novel is stripped of distractions and narrative niceties so that readers will be helpless to do anything but plunge headlong into its intoxicating mysteries."

-— Jeff Jackson, author of MIRA CORPORA and the forthcoming DESTROY ALL MONSTERS
+- Jeff Jackson, author of MIRA CORPORA and DESTROY ALL MONSTERS

 - James Gavin, author of IS THAT ALL THERE IS?: The Strange Life of Peggy Lee

-My novel is out now at Rebel Satori Press!
-The book’s release was celebrated on Dennis Cooper’s blog (one of Cooper’s favorite books of 2014).
-Here’s a taste of it with Micky, the first of four narrators; plus a chapter was published in Chelsea Station Magazine.
-Check out lit agent Betsy Lerner’s blog and eleven 5-star reviews on Amazon.
-In NYC, on the shelves at The Strand, McNally Jackson, NYU Bookstore, Three Lives, Bookbook, Spoonbill & Sugartown—and the New York Public Library (Staff Pick).
+My novel is out now at Rebel Satori Press.
+The book's release was celebrated on Dennis Cooper's blog (one of Cooper's favorite books of 2014) and a chapter was published in Chelsea Station Magazine.
+Check out lit agent Betsy Lerner's blog and eleven 5-star reviews on Amazon.
+In NYC, sold out at McNally Jackson, NYU Bookstore, Three Lives, and Bookbook.
+One left at The Strand and Spoonbill & Sugartown and still available at the New York Public Library (Staff Pick).

 - Andy Behrman, author of ELECTROBOY